oleksandr-romashko/goit-rdb-hw-05/README.md

 ### Assignment Description

+The dataset archive for this task, in CSV format, can be found [here](./assets/task-dataset/csv_dataset.zip).

 1. Write an SQL query that will display the `order_details` table and the `customer_id` field from the `orders` table corresponding to each record in the `order_details` table.
 This should be done using a nested query in the `SELECT` statement.